embedded-systems-design/project_esd_website_source/content/cadence/packaging-cadence-files-for-submission.md

      ![Figure 8: Creating a .zip file in Windows](/larger/image0192.png)

-6. Move the .zip file to the desktop with the .jpg you created in steps 1 - 2.
+6. Move the .zip file to the desktop with the .pdf you created in steps 1 - 2.

-7. Submit **both** the .jpg and the .zip file to the appropriate assignment on Canvas.
+7. Submit **both** the .pdf and the .zip file to the appropriate assignment on Canvas.

 The following video shows an older version of the process described in this tutorial.